microsoft/ODBC-Specification/ODBC 4.0.md

 4. The application calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
-The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed and the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
+The driver must populate the rows of a given column in order, but the client cannot assume that any other columns have been populated until the entire fetch sequence has completed and the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
 	- The following operations are valid in a `SQL_DATA_AVAILABLE` state.
 For any other operations on a statement handle in the `SQL_DATA_AVAILABLE` case, the DM returns HY010, function sequence error.
 		- Changing binding information in the ARD for the current column*
 		- Calling SQLGetData for the current column* (if not structured or a nested collection)